KyunghoonBan/rdid/README.md

 Description
 -----------

-The `rdid' package helps users to implement the robust difference-in-differences (RDID) framework for both the canonical 2 by 2 DID settings and staggered adoption designs.
+The `rdid' package helps users to implement the robust difference-in-differences (RDID) framework for both the canonical $2 \times 2$ DID settings and staggered adoption designs.

 Installation
 ------------

-The installation of the package can be done through the `github` package.
+The installation of the package can be done through the `github` package ([haghish/github](https://github.com/haghish/github)).
 If you don't have it, execute the following code in Stata.
 ```
 net install github, from("https://haghish.github.io/github/")
 ```